New Orleans Motorcycle Accident Lawyer

 New Orleans is a great place to ride a motorcycle because the weather is always warm.
 Motorcycles can pose more safety risks than cars because riders aren’t fully protected when collisions occur.
 However, there are ways for motorcyclists to practice caution when riding.
 When motorcycle accidents in New Orleans occur, it isn’t automatically the fault of the motorcycle rider.

 Vehicle drivers often cause motorcycle accidents, and other factors can also come into play.
 If you were injured while riding your motorcycle in New Orleans and you believe someone else was responsible, you can identify who’s at fault and hold them liable.
-A New Orleans motorcycle accident lawyer from Smiley Law Firm, LLC can support you as you go to court and fight to obtain a settlement.
+A New Orleans motorcycle accident lawyer from Smiley Injury Law, LLC can support you as you go to court and fight to obtain a settlement.

 Although many people assume motorcyclists cause most motorcycle accidents in New Orleans, vehicle drivers are also responsible for many accidents involving motorcycles.
 A vehicle or truck driver can cause a motorcycle accident if they’re distracted while driving, speeding, driving under the influence, or improperly changing lanes.